 Neha Shastry is an Indian-American filmmaker whose work focuses on the intersection of power, justice and pop culture.
 Her empathetic and immersive work has been recognized with a Dupont, Emmy and Peabody, amongst many other accolades.

-She’s interviewed Bill Gates, spent days living in a camp with former FARC combatants in Colombia, ridden on ATVs with environmental activists in West Virginia, and spent a year piecing together the family dynamics within the Murdoch dynasty.
+She’s interviewed Bill Gates, spent days living in a camp with former FARC combatants in Colombia, and spent a year piecing together the family dynamics within the Murdoch dynasty.

-Neha is currently directing and showrunning a series about asylum seekers and refugees in New York with Ark Media.
-The series is all verite, and follows four families from different corners of the world as they navigate their first year in the United States.
+Neha is currently directing a film about asylum seekers and refugees in New York with Ark Media.
+The film is all verite, and follows three families from different corners of the world as they navigate their first year in the United States.

 Her other directing credits include the series The Murdochs: Empire of Influence (2022) which was named one of the best documentaries of 2022 by The New Yorker.
-After that, she made two films for the MGM+ series The Ruling Class (2023), one examining Betsy Devos, and the other, Peter Thiel.
+She also made two films for the MGM+ series The Ruling Class (2023), one examining Betsy Devos, and the other, Peter Thiel.

 She produced All In: The Fight for Democracy, (2020) a film about the history and legacy of voter suppression in the U.S, through the lens of Stacey Abrams’ work.
 The film was shortlisted for an Academy Award, and was awarded best documentary by The Hollywood Critics Association, The AAFCA and The Alliance of Women Film Journalists.
 She also produced Convergence (2022) for Netflix, which was nominated for an Emmy.
 She produced Harry & Meghan (2023), which is one of the most watched documentary series on Netflix.